WHEN LIFE GIVES YOU LEMONS …

 This case is a gallimaufry of issues — the interplay of nuisance statutes with common law and the interplay of boundary trees with encroachment — as well a rather poorly-thought out dismissal of the Massachusetts Rule for reasons that were unnecessary.
 After all, the Massachusetts Rule was specific in its limitation to non-nuisance encroachment, twigs and leaves and that sort of thing.
 The Lemon decision, remarkably similar to the Hawaii Rule (but decided 14 years before the Hawaii Rule was adopted), is also quite similar in its fact pattern to Fancher v.
 Fagella, a 2007 Virginia Supreme Court decision.
 In fact, a real argument can be made that this Idaho case was entirely unnecessary in its treatment of the venerable Massachusetts Rule.
 Michalson v.
 Nutting, in our view, is a “big tent” with enough room for all of the poplars, sweet gums and banyan trees that followed.

 Lemon v.
 Curington, 78 Idaho 522, 306 P.2d 1091 (1957).
 Lemon and Curington owned adjoining land with a common boundary, on which two poplar trees had been planted over 50 years ago.
 The trees had grown to approximately four to five feet in diameter at the base, and the trunks and branches extended across the boundary line.
-The roots were surface feeders and in one case extended from the boundary line to and against the foundation of Lemon’s house, cracking the house’s foundation. pushing the wall of plaintiffs’ house inward.
+The roots were surface feeders and, in one case, extended from the boundary line to and against the foundation of Lemon’s house, cracking the house’s foundation. pushing the wall of plaintiffs’ house inward.

-If Lemon topped the trees were topped and cut the roots extending onto his land, the trees are likely to fall over.
+If Lemon topped the trees and cut the roots extending onto his land, the trees are likely to fall over.
 Lemon sued, alleging the trees to be a nuisance, and asked authority to remove the offending trees.

 The trial court authorized the destruction of the tree damaging the foundation, but held the other tree was healthy and mature, and thus not a nuisance.
 Curington appealed, arguing that the Massachusetts Rule limited Lemon’s remedies to self-help, that is, to lemon’s trimming the tree and roots himself.